Code-Institute-Submissions/vinyl-punks/README.md

 7. Migrate your databases to Heroku postgres by running `python3 manage.py migrate`.
 (If you have fixtures, now is a good time to load them to the new database with `python3 manage.py loaddata name_of_fixture`)
 8. Create a new superuser for your deployed version by running `python3 manage.py createsuperuser`.
 Fill in the required details.
 9. Now, uncomment django's default database configuration in settings.py and remove this:

 ![postgres](documentation/images/postgres.jpg)
-10. To make things a bit more convenient when switching between development and production, add this to you database config:
+10. To make things a bit more convenient when switching between development and production, add this to your database config:

 ![postgres_else_if](documentation/images/database_else_if.jpg)

 11. Run `pip3 install gunicorn`
 12. Create a requirements file.
 In the cli it can be done by running the following command:
 `pip3 freeze --local > requirements.txt`